pentandra/lifepreserver/README.md

 * A Java 8 runtime for running the [Nu HTML] checker.
 * [OpenResty] for running the dynamic parts of the site via `nanoc server`.

-### Then clone this repo (including submodules), install bower components and Ruby gems…
+### Then clone this repo (including submodules), install yarn components and Ruby gems…

 As follows: